kamsahn/full-stack-project-api/README.md

 ## Overview

 A web app that allows users to create their own recipes.
 They can be stored, edited and removed at the users' request.
 Authentication is required to use the app.
+Recipes will not be available to view on the heroku page because the get recipes link it tied with the current user's information.
+Other resources are meant to be shared between users in order to reduce the number of duplicated resources.
+E.g. there should only be one flour resource for many recipes.

 ## Technologies Used